AlexanderKosianchuk/package-updater/README.md

 npm run start
 ```

-in `/constants/clients.ts` there are clients configs
+in `/constants/clients.ts` there are clients (eg bitbucket) with configs.
-with example config for bitbucket, please change it for other repos
+Example config for bitbucket, please change it for other repos

 ```
 repoSlug: 'supper-project',